 Rich Dad, Poor Dad, the most popular book Robert Kiyosaki has authored, was one of the first books I read on finances.

 I figured out about the book through a network marketing business I was involved with, though that didn’t really end well.

 I enjoyed the book.
-I felt like it changed my mindset – mostly the way I thought about money and college, but a few years later, I started to notice that Robert had his fair share of naysayers.
+I felt like it changed my mindset – mostly the way I thought about money and college.
+A few years later, I started to notice that Robert had his fair share of naysayers.
 Most successful people do, so I didn’t think much of it, but then I read that he may be a fraud.

 Furthermore, I learned that he may not practice what he preaches and that’s a big deal to me.
 If I’m going to learn from someone, I want to make sure they have achieved the results I am looking for; otherwise, I’ll go find someone who has.